 Top 5 Ingredients: Lamb Meal, Burbank Potato, Norkotah Potato, Chicken Fat, Tomato Pomace

 FirstMate’s recipe is a great option to enhance your dog’s overall health.
-It is a hypoallergenic recipe that is free of gluten, grains, salt, and other ingredients that can disrupt digestion.
+It is a hypoallergenic recipe free of gluten, grains, salt, and other ingredients that can disrupt digestion.
 It contains carefully selected ingredients, including a single-source novel protein.

 This recipe is perfect for all breeds and life stages.
 It has a mix of cranberries, blueberries, and raspberries for stronger immunity.
-Plus, the recipe has natural fiber for easy nutrient absorption.
+Plus, the formula has natural fiber for easy nutrient absorption.
 You do not need a prescription for this product.

 18. CANIDAE PURE Limited Ingredient Grain-Free Lamb & Pea Recipe Dry Dog Food